-Throughout this whole series in the month of October thus far, you may have concluded that while employing virtual assistants can propel your business, it can only be deemed as a strategic and frugal business move if you do it right.
+Throughout this whole series of blog posts, you may have concluded that while employing virtual assistants can propel your business, it can only be deemed as a strategic and frugal business move if you do it right.

 The following Guide To Hiring Virtual Assistants for Business Owners will come in handy for anyone who is looking to put together a team of virtual assistants of their own, or wants to raise the quality of their existing team.

 - Set Your Expectations Right

 While a VA can be deemed as your personal assistant, he or she is still a human being.
 Treat your VA with respect and more importantly, have constant open communication lines especially on what is expected out of them for each assignment.
 Only when this is established, will both parties not be disappointed with the outcome of the working relationship